mkostrun/vibrometer/art/README.md

 Fig. 1: Spectrograms for D1 (top) and D2 (bottom) for acceleration along X (up/down) axis.
 Please note that with shock absorber D1 around 12.5 minute shows signs of banging: the spectrum shows strong vibrations over range of frequencies (consistent with delta function).
+Spectrogram for D1 is reacher in modes than for damper D2.

 ![image1](https://github.com/mkostrun/vibrometer/blob/master/art/lg-d1-201901120934-ch2.png?raw=true)